 A Complainant's safety is important.
 If an assault of any kind occurs, it is important to get to a safe place as soon as possible.
 In an emergency, call 911.

 A. Office of Public Safety and Police.
 Campus police can provide assistance on campus and on any College-owned property.
-Blue Light Telephones located on campus.
-The phone can either be manually dialed by pressing the black button to dial campus police at 223-6164, or pressing the red button automatically dials 911.
+Campus police can be reached by: